Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Introduction

-Vision-Language-Action (VLA) models represent a paradigm shift in robotic manipulation, integrating visual perception, language understanding, and action generation into unified end-to-end systems~\cite{ma2024survey}.
-Recent deployments across manufacturing~\cite{li2024cogact}, healthcare~\cite{li2024robonurse}, and service robotics~\cite{kim2024openvla,black2410pi0} demonstrate their transformative potential.
+Vision-Language-Action (VLA) models represent a paradigm shift in robotic manipulation, integrating visual perception, language understanding, and action generation into unified end-to-end systems~\cite{ma2024survey,brohan2023rt}.
+Recent deployments across manufacturing~\cite{li2024cogact,bharadhwaj2024roboagent,qin2023anyteleop}, healthcare~\cite{li2024robonurse,fu2024mobile}, and service robotics~\cite{kim2024openvla,black2410pi0} demonstrate their transformative potential.
 However, in real-world deployments, VLA models inevitably face challenging physical variations, such as spatial transformations, illumination variations, and visual disruptions, which can dramatically alter robot behavior without being immediately detectable, posing significant safety risks.
 Therefore, it is crucial to investigate VLA robustness across various physical conditions systematically.

 Existing research has explored the robustness of VLA-based robotic systems through approaches like adversarial patches~\cite{wang2024exploring}, which generate localized perturbations via gradient-based white-box attacks to achieve visual interference.
 However, these methods suffer from critical limitations: they violate physical plausibility constraints and fail to capture the rich spectrum of real-world physical variations.
-Moreover, their reliance on gradient access restricts applicability to black-box deployment scenarios.
-Based on these limitations, we aim to generate more diverse and realistic physical variations for comprehensively evaluating VLA robustness, while two key challenges must be addressed: \textbf{(1) \textit{How to systematically characterize diverse physical variations encountered in real-world deployments while maintaining evaluation reproducibility?}} \textbf{(2) \textit{How to discover worst-case scenarios without prohibitive real-world data collection costs efficiently?}}
+Moreover, their reliance on gradient access restricts their applicability to black-box deployment scenarios.
+To overcome these limitations, we aim to develop a model-agnostic framework that generates diverse and physically realistic variations for comprehensively evaluating VLA robustness under black-box settings.
+Achieving this, however, requires addressing two key challenges: \textbf{(1) \textit{How to systematically characterize diverse physical variations encountered in real-world deployments while maintaining evaluation reproducibility?}} \textbf{(2) \textit{How to efficiently discover worst-case scenarios without incurring prohibitive real-world data collection costs?}}